BradoBrain/CombineLearning/README.md

     - .flatMap - operator that give us to have publisher withing a publisher.

     - .merge - operator that give us to publish the same type of values from different pipelines to the operator and sends it downstream by one pipeline.

+    - .switchLatest - operator that give us to publishes just latest publisher and cancel others publishers (for example like .flatMap).
+It looks like .combineLatest but for publishers.

 </details>